 Like Jo, Fiona had a great fit with the infant insert.
 I would have the same side head slump concern with her, but her fit was great in every other way.
 The one feature I really like for both Jo and Fiona is the small chest clip which helps to be able to position the straps correctly on a small baby.

-This has been one of my favorite seats for Anders.
+This has been one of my favorite seats for my little guy.
 He has the most room left in it than any other I’ve had him in.
 It is a heavy seat though and adding 20 pounds of baby to it does make it hard to carry at times.
 I love how deep it is which seems to be what gives it that extra growing room.

 Important Information: Where to find